 If you currently use, have used or believe on any level that “Black people say it” is good argument for YOU saying it, you are a racist.

 2. His name is Mike so your name is Mike- Let’s say I meet a white man with blue eyes, blond hair and two ears.
 He tells me his name is Mike.
 Now from here on out, every single time I meet someone with blond hair, I call him/her Mike.
-No matter what he/she tells me his or her name is.
-Every single time I meet someone with blue eyes, I call him/her Mike and every single time I meet someone that is white, I call him/her Mike even if they tell me their actual name AND request that I call them by it.
+No matter what s/he tells me his or her name is.
+Every single time I meet someone with blue eyes, I call him/her Mike and every single time I meet someone that is white, I call him/her Mike even if s/he tells me his or her actual name AND request that I call them by it.

-You’d think I was either crazy or at the very least, you’d think I was an asshole, right?
+You’d think I was either crazy or, at the very least, an asshole, right?

 I hear all the comments about how you “Just can’t keep up with it all.”

 3. Barack Obama- The race of The President of the United states of America does not have any affect on race relations in America.
-I know, that if you are racist, you enjoy using the non-white President to further your racist language.
-Announcing that we now live in a “Post racist America” tells me that in your limited thinking, you believe that the only thing that continued racism in America was the idea that black people have limited achievements within the country.
-You have refused to note (or maybe you refuse to believe) that black people have made any contributions to the country.
-It tells me that you believe that the single act of a black president not only could change the entire country’s racial view point but that a black person holding this one single job, now makes things equal.
+I know that if you are racist, you enjoy using the non-white President to further your racist arguments.
+Announcing that we now live in a “Post racist America” tells me that in your limited thinking, you believe that continued racism in America was only due to the idea that Black people have had limited achievements within the country.
+You have refused to note (or maybe you refuse to believe) that Black people have made any contributions to the country.
+It tells me that you believe that the single act of a Black president not only could change the entire country’s racial viewpoint, but that a Black person holding this one single job now makes things equal.

 4. The Black pass-This is a thing.
 No really, it is.
 I admit it freely.
 I have given them myself.
 There seems to be a couple of things that are confusing to racists though, so I’ll clear those things up now.

-5. Blame the black people-Some of the racist people that are more up front with their feelings like to blame black people for things.
+5. Blame the black people-Some of the racist people that are more up front with their feelings like to blame Black people for problems.
 Let’s use Ron Paul’s news letter as an example.
-In one, he (or the mysterious ghost writer) stated that (I’m paraphrasing here) because of black people, America has turned to the “Ghetto lifestyle.”
+In one, he (or the mysterious ghost writer) stated that (I’m paraphrasing here) because of Black people, America has turned to the “Ghetto lifestyle.”
 Yep, you read that right.
 The letter went on to proudly describe what the ghetto lifestyle entailed.
-Fun things like: Low morals, drugs, having multiple babies just for the food stamps, stealing, etc.
+Fun things like having low morals, using and/or selling drugs, having multiple babies just for the food stamps, stealing, etc.

 I’m sure we can all agree that this is open racism.
 However, let’s be honest about this.
-Yes, there are people within the black community that could fall under each and every one of those categories.
-Problem with this argument is that there are people that fall under each and every one of those categories in EVERY SINGLE RACIAL GROUP IN AMERICA.
+Yes, there are people within the Black community that could fall under each and every one of those categories.
+The problem with this argument is that there are people that fall under each and every one of those categories in EVERY SINGLE RACIAL GROUP IN AMERICA.

-If you believe that the reason these things exist are the fault of black people, you must either believe that black people are the most powerful group on the planet (or at least in America) or that every other American is weak as hell.
-I know, this statement is confusing right?
+If you believe that the reason these problems exist are the fault of Black people, you must either believe that Black people are the most powerful group on the planet (or at least in America) or that every other American is weak as hell.
+I know, this statement is confusing, right?
 Don’t worry, I’ll explain!

 Thank you for your continued accidental support!

-If it is you, not us but you who are bringing up slavery, it’s your issue.
-It’syour concern.
+If it is you, not we but you, who are bringing up slavery, it’s your issue.
+It’s your concern.
 It’s your reasoning.
 It’s the thing that you have decided in order to justify your own racism.
-Hey, if black people are going to blame you for slavery, you get to blame them for all the evil in the world, right?
+Hey, if Black people are going to blame you for slavery, you get to blame them for all the evil in the world, right?
 Makes perfect sense.
 Problem is, well…it’s YOUR issue.
-I didn’t bring it up because the reason I am mad about that racist thing you just said is because it’s racist.
-My ancestral history didn’t make that racist comment, you did.
+I didn’t bring it up because the reason I am mad about that racist thing you just said is that it’s racist.
+My ancestral history didn’t make that racist comment; you did.
 You did.

-Now, if there is some confusion about the fact that I freely admit that there are black people in America that are thinking exactly what you think they are thinking, please re-read item one.
+Now, if there is some confusion about the fact that I freely admit that there are Black people in America that are thinking exactly what you think they are thinking, please re-read item one.
 Also, please note that your racism doesn’t go away if you evoke slavery.
-Your comment, the thing that lead me to call you a racist in the first place, yep…still racist.
-Even if I was one of those damn angry black folk that spent my day talking about slavery, your comment, no less racist.
+Your comment, the thing that lead me to calling you a racist in the first place, yep…still racist.
+Even if I was one of those damn angry Black folk that spent my days talking about slavery, your comment?
+No less racist.
 Just sayin’.